MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/playfab-gdpr-deleting-and-exporting-player-data.md

 With these credentials, we can identify the PlayFabIds for *each* Master Player account.

-The following APIs will help you translate from credential to `PlayFabId`:
+The following APIs help you translate from credentials to `PlayFabId`:

-- [GetUserAccountInfo](xref:titleid.playfabapi.com.admin.accountmanagement.getuseraccountinfo) - This API will help you find players by email, `TitleDisplayName`, `PlayFabId`, or a `PlayFabUsername`.
+- [GetUserAccountInfo](xref:titleid.playfabapi.com.admin.accountmanagement.getuseraccountinfo) - This API helps you find players by email, `TitleDisplayName`, `PlayFabId`, or a `PlayFabUsername`.
-- [GetPlayerIdFromAuthToken](xref:titleid.playfabapi.com.admin.accountmanagement.getplayeridfromauthtoken) - This API will allow you to find a player from a specific `AuthToken` which is granted to the player when they log in.
+- [GetPlayerIdFromAuthToken](xref:titleid.playfabapi.com.admin.accountmanagement.getplayeridfromauthtoken) - This API allows you to find a player from a specific `AuthToken` which is granted to the player when they log in.
 - [GetPlayFabIDsFromFacebookIDs](xref:titleid.playfabapi.com.server.accountmanagement.getplayfabidsfromfacebookids) - This API derives the player's `PlayFabId` from one or more `FacebookId`(s).
 - [GetPlayFabIDsFromSteamIDs](xref:titleid.playfabapi.com.server.accountmanagement.getplayfabidsfromsteamids) - This API derives the player's `PlayFabId` from one or more `SteamIds`.

 > [!NOTE]
 > All of these APIs are title-specific.
 The first two are Admin APIs and the last two are Server APIs.

 Even if your player only has one PlayFabId, they may have played more than one of your titles with that ID.
-This means their data request may span multiple titles.
+Which means their data request may span multiple titles.

 To get this list of titles, call `GetPlayedTitleList` for each PlayFabId.
-You *may* wish to inform the player their request will impact the returned list of titles.
+You *may* wish to inform the player their request will affect the returned list of titles.

-Additionally, `GetPlayedTitleList` returns `TitleIds`, *not* `Title Names` - consider converting these to `Title Names` before displaying them in a confirmation page.
+Additionally, `GetPlayedTitleList` returns `TitleIds`, *not* `Title Names` - consider converting these IDs to `Title Names` before displaying them in a confirmation page.

 Here's a little pseudo code to paint a better picture of what we mean...